 Never miss a bite!
 Sign up here to receive new recipes and reviews straight to your inbox.

-Disclosure: I was invited to dine as a guest of Galley at the Hilton West Palm Beach.
-No monetary compensation has been received for this post.
+Disclosure: I was invited to dine as a guest of Galley at the Hilton West Palm Beach and received a complimentary meal in exchange for this post.
 As always, all opinions are 100% my own.

 Galley is located within the Hilton West Palm Beach, right in the heart of Downtown West Palm just minutes away from popular attractions such as City Place, Clematis Street and the Kravis Center for the Performing Arts.
 The hotel’s award-winning restaurant recently went through some changes, including a new general manager, new menu, new specials and promotions, and new contemporary art collection adorning the walls, giving it a chic, modern feel.